 After you have done that, you are ready to share the first posts introducing your rental to Instagram’s audience.

 As Instagram is a visual platform, you should strive to make your feed appealing to the eyes of your followers.
 You should select a color scheme that represents your Airbnb property’s vibe and stick to it down the line.
 Keep your posts consistent with your brand and its design theme.
+Many Airbnb hosts fall at this hurdle and their profiles do not look as polished as they could, which in turn does their vacation rentals a disservice.

 If you are struggling to keep your posts within the same color scheme, use an editing tool such as Adobe Lightroom.
 It has a versatile collection of presets and photo effects.
 What’s more, you can create and save your own presets.
-This way you can be sure that your Airbnb Instagram feed will look consistent and cohesive.
+This way you can be sure that your Instagram feed will look consistent and cohesive.

 Take a photo of each room as well as pictures of your most unique amenities.
 If your property is located in a nice neighborhood, it also makes sense to showcase the area.